pearu/functional_algorithms/README.md

-This project provides a tool for defining functional algorithms for math functions and generating implementations of the algorithms to various programming languages or dialects.
+This project provides a tool for defining functional algorithms for math functions and generating implementations of the algorithms to various programming languages and math libraries.
 The aim is to provide algorithms that guarantee the correctness of the function evaluation on the whole complex plane or real line.

-For that, we'll use mpmath as the reference library of math functions that we assume to produce correct results to math functions with arbitrary precision.
-This assumption is verified for each function case separately due to possible bugs and deviations from complex floating point standards in mpmath.
+The motivation for this project raises from the need to implement sophisticated algorithms for various math libraries that can be a tedious and errorprone task.
+For instance, the definition of the algorithm for computing arcus sine for Python or NumPy target has LOC about 45 but for the StableHLO target the LOC is 186.
+Implementing such an algorithm for StableHLO by hand would be just unhuman.

 ## Supported algorithms

-Currently, algorithms are provided for the following math functions that are stable on the whole complex plane or real line:
+Currently, algorithms are provided for the following math functions that are correct on the whole complex plane or real line:

 - square, complex and float inputs
 - hypot, float inputs
-- asin, complex inputs
+- asin, complex inputs, using modified [Hull et al](https://dl.acm.org/doi/10.1145/275323.275324) algorithm.

 ## Supported targets